hard-nett/docs/docs/cosmwasm/testnet/cosmwasm-deployment.md

 # Cosmwasm testnet deployment
-The following is a quick guide that shows the basics of deploying a contract to a Osmosis Testnet (`athena-3`).
+The following is a quick guide that shows the basics of deploying a contract to a Terp Network Testnet (`athena-3`).
 It covers:

 - Initial Setup
     - Setup Rust
-    - Setup Osmosis Testnet via Osmosis Installer
+    - Setup Terp Network Testnet via Terp Installer
     - Setup Client
 - Deploy a Smart Contract
     - Clone cw-template
     - Compile the wasm contract with stable toolchain
     - Optimized Compilation
-    - Store to Osmosis Testnet chain
+    - Store to Terp Network Testnet chain
     - Instantiate the contract
 - Execute the Contract
     - Get contract’s count